Packaging machines for legal cannabis products: A beginner's guide

 Most growing businesses end up exactly where you are right now: Demand is growing like crazy and your manual packaging process not only can't keep up, but it's expensive and inefficient.
 Here are some ways automated packaging systems can help:

 - A better representation of your brand.
+The 'clear plastic baggie' of the past won't cut it anymore!
 In a competitive landscape, packaging is everything.
 It's the first interaction a customer has with your product, so it better be great.
 Consumers can tell when packaging is low-quality, and with cannabis being a high-value product, you can't afford to look cheap.
 Packaging automation consistently produces a premium-looking product, so your brand will always be well-represented.

 - Increased production...and profit.
-Right now, with manual packing, you are probably averaging 5 - 15 packages per minute if you're lucky.
+Right now, with manual packing, you are probably averaging 5 - 15 packages per person per minute if you're lucky.
 Even a simple, entry-level packaging machine can get you up to 40 bags per minute...and high-speed systems can even produce up to 300 bags per minute!
+Go with a multilane stick pack machine, and you will be cruising along at speeds of up to 1,600 packages per minute.
 That's a huge gain not only in production but in profit.

 - High accuracy, even at high speeds.
 Measuring and weighing your product by hand is imperfect at best.
 And if you try to speed up a manual packing process you will likely sacrifice accuracy.
 Pairing an automated packaging machine with a high-accuracy multi-head scale gives you the best of both worlds: Accuracy to a tenth of a gram, even at high speeds.